Joshua-amare/Word-Analyzer/README.md

 - [ ] pairing words with definition
 - [ ] sorting words alphabetically
 - [ ] Generate glossery in html with helpful linking

+## How to run:
+  1. Install the dependencies:
+    1. Beautiful Soup 4
+    2. nltk
+    3. urllib
+  2. Try running the example file
+    1. ''' python3 test.py '''